teracyhq/blog/README.markdown

   ```

-## How to review a PR
+## How to review other work and PRs (pull requests)

-To review a PR submitted by others, for example, with `hoatle/teracy-blog:tasks-BLOG-101-travis-docker-hub`, run a Docker image:
+To review other work and PRs submitted by others, for example, with `hoatle/teracy-blog:tasks-BLOG-101-travis-docker-hub`, run a Docker image:

 ```
 $ docker run --rm -p 8888:80 hoatle/teracy-blog:tasks-BLOG-101-travis-docker-hub